-A patient app and corresponding clinician dashboard MVP, that uses machine learning tools to measure the progression and guide treatment of Parkinson's.
+I was the sole Product Designer hired to design a patient app and corresponding clinician dashboard MVP to measure the progression and guide treatment of Parkinson's, in partnership with the NHS.

 Problem

-Patient App: users need to be incentized to complete all required daily or weekly exercises, over a long period of time, in order to gain consistent results.
+Patient App: How do I incentivise patients to complete daily or weekly exercises, over a long period of time, to ensure viable data?

 Project Goal